 The Society also organises the annual Schools Lecture for final year students at local schools.
 The subject, on a final-year curriculum topic, is presented, as always with the Society’s events, by a speaker eminent in the field.

-The 2015 lecture, the first to be held in the evening, attracted an audience of 140 students.
+The 2015 lecture, the first to be held in the evening, attracted an audience of 140 students and subsequent attendances have been similar.

 Recent Schools Lectures: